aaron-grau/curic/html-css/readings/head_section.md

 Don't worry about reading this script and trying to understand what it does.
 This script is provided by Google when creating a Google Analytics account and we are instructed to palce it at the bottom of our head section.

-Here is an example using an external javascript file with a declared type attribute:
+Here is an example using an external Javascript file with a declared `type` attribute:

 ```html
 <script type="text/javascript" src="review-submit-example.js"/>